-- \ Represents less than 1% of all outstanding shares of Common Stock. - (1) Unless otherwise indicated in the footnotes to this table, the Company believes that the individuals named in this table have sole voting and investment power with respect to all shares of Common Stock reflected in this table. - (2) Assumes no exercise of the Underwriters' over-allotment option. - (3) Does not include 1,537,125 shares owned by the trusts described in Note (4) below, as to which Mr. Whitman disclaims beneficial ownership.
-Includes 255,300 shares owned by Mr. Whitman's spouse. - (4) Includes 1,537,125 shares of Common Stock held by Mr. Henry as trustee under trusts as follows: (a) 1,255,875 shares for the benefit of Mr. Whitman's two adult children, W. Fifield Whitman III and Laura B. Whitman (218,625 shares owned by a trust for the benefit of Laura B. Whitman and 437,250 shares owned by a trust for the benefit on W. Fifield Whitman III, and 300,000 shares owned by each of two other trusts), and (b) 281,250 shares for the benefit of Mr. Whitman's spouse.
-Mr. Henry disclaims beneficial ownership of these shares. - (5) Includes 78,650 shares of Common Stock owned by trusts for the benefit of Mr. Riley's two adult children, Christopher Riley and Kevin Riley, and for which Mr. Riley and his spouse Linda serve as trustees.
+- Represents less than 1% of all outstanding shares of Common Stock. - (1) Unless otherwise indicated in the footnotes to this table, the Company believes that the individuals named in this table have sole voting and investment power with respect to all shares of Common Stock reflected in this table. - (2) Assumes no exercise of the Underwriters' over-allotment option. - (3) Does not include 1,537,125 shares owned by the trusts described in Note (4) below, as to which Mr. Whitman disclaims beneficial ownership.
+Includes 255,300 shares owned by Mr. Whitman's spouse. - (4) Includes 1,537,125 shares of Common Stock held by Mr. Henry as trustee under trusts as follows: (a) 1,255,875 shares for the benefit of Mr. Whitman's two adult children, W. Fifield Whitman III and Laura B. Whitman (218,625 shares owned by a trust for the benefit of Laura B. Whitman and 437,250 shares owned by a trust for the benefit on W. Fifield Whitman III, and 300,000 shares owned by each of two other trusts, as to one of which Laura B. Whitman is co-trustee--see Note (8) below), and (b) 281,250 shares for the benefit of Mr. Whitman's spouse.
+Mr. Henry disclaims beneficial ownership of these shares.

+- (5) Includes 78,650 shares of Common Stock owned by trusts for the benefit of Mr. Riley's two adult children, Christopher Riley and Kevin Riley, and for which Mr. Riley and his spouse Linda serve as trustees.
 Mr. Riley disclaims beneficial ownership of all of these shares.
 Also includes 173,670 shares of Common Stock held by Mr. Riley's spouse in trust. - (6) Includes 1,000 shares of Common Stock deemed issued upon exercise of stock options granted in May 1992.

-options granted in February 1996.

-- (8) Does not include shares owned by trusts for the benefit of Ms. Whitman described in Note (4) above. - (9) Includes 16,000 shares of Common Stock deemed issued upon exercise of stock options. - (10) Of the shares being offered, 180,000 are directly owned by Mr. Riley and 30,000 shares are owned by Mr. Riley and his spouse as trustees for the benefit of their children.
+- (7) Includes 3,750 shares of Common Stock deemed issued upon exercise of stock options granted in February 1996. - (8) Includes 300,000 shares owned by a trust for the benefit of Laura B. Whitman of which Mr. Henry and Ms. Whitman are co-trustees; these shares are also included in the shares owned by Mr. Henry as trustee as described in Note (4) above.
+Does not include other shares owned by Mr. Henry as trustee for the benefit of Ms. Whitman described in Note (4) above. - (9) Includes 16,000 shares of Common Stock deemed issued upon exercise of stock options. - (10) Of the shares being offered, 180,000 are directly owned by Mr. Riley and 30,000 shares are owned by Mr. Riley and his spouse as trustees for the benefit of their children.
 After the offering, the shares shown as owned by Mr. Riley will include 48,650 shares owned by trusts for the benefit of his children and 173,670 shares held by his spouse in trust.
 See Note (5) above.